 Each State has their own things that may disqualify you from income based housing.
-It is important to contact your state and local Public Housing Authority to determine what they are.
-Below is a list of things that may disqualify someone from income based.
+It is important to contact your local Public Housing Authority to determine what they are.
+Below is a list of things that may disqualify someone from income based housing.
 Always check with your local Housing Authority before applying.

 - If you have been convicted of certain violent crimes, certain types of fraud, drug trafficking.

 - If you, or a member of your household, has a history of drug abuse.

 - If there is a personal or family history of poor relationships with your neighbors in your previous living arrangements- such as fighting, bullying, verbal assaults or disturbances of the peace.

 - If there has been a history of failure to pay your rent.
 It is important to note that if you have always paid at least 50% of your rent, but have had financial difficulties, this cannot be held against you.

 It is important to remember that you have rights, and only the first two items listed at the top of Section 5 automatically disqualify you from income based housing based on Federal Guidelines.
 Check with your local Public Housing Authority for the best information.

 What Is An Income Based Housing Waiting List?